Circumcision: Benefits, Procedures, and Risks

 What is circumcision?

 Boys are born with a covering over the head of the penis, which is called the glans, or foreskin.
 During circumcision, the foreskin is surgically removed, exposing the glans.
 Circumcision is usually performed in the first two to three weeks after the baby is born.

 Making a Circumcision Decision

 The American Academy of Pediatrics has not found sufficient supporting evidence to medically recommend circumcision or argue against it.
 Despite the possible benefits and risks, circumcision is neither essential nor detrimental to your son’s health.

 According to the National Center for Health Statistics, the latest numbers released through 2006 show a declining rate in circumcision.
 Circumcision is less common in Asia, South America, Central America, and most of Europe.

 How is a circumcision performed?

 Since there are several different types of possible procedures, you should ask your care provider to explain the type they will be using.
 Procedures include the Plastibell, the Gomco clamp or Mogen clamp which all require the use of a scalpel.
 These procedures first separate the foreskin from the glans with a device followed by surgery with the scalpel to remove the foreskin.

 The parents hold the baby during the procedure.
-Afterwards, the mother is encouraged to nurse within the first minute following the procedure.
+Afterward, the mother is encouraged to nurse within the first minute following the procedure.
 This procedure is usually performed on or shortly after the 8th day from birth when clotting factors in the babies blood are at their highest levels.

 When should the procedure be performed?